LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/event-templates.md

 ### Events

-LivePerson Functions' `lambdas` can be connected to LiveEngage events at the time of [creation](function-as-a-service-getting-started.html#step-1-choose-a-template).
+LivePerson Functions' `lambdas` can be connected to Conversational Cloud events at the time of [creation](function-as-a-service-getting-started.html#step-1-choose-a-template).
 Once those `lambdas` are deployed, they will be executed whenever these events are triggered.
 Each event comes with a set of connected templates that can be used as an initial scaffolding for the developing the `lambda`.

 {: .notice}
 The amount of lambdas connected to a specific event is restricted and can be seen in the table below.